Jake2411/CyberSec-Year2/2nd Year/Database Administration and Security/Lecture Notes/Week 2.md

 >[!info]- Migration
->DBA's often transfer data to and from text files, Excel spreadsheets, Access, Oracle or other SQL Server databases This process is called migration
+>DBA's often transfer data to and from text files, Excel spreadsheets, Access, Oracle or other SQL Server databases
+>This process is called migration
-Can be performed through a variety of methods
+>Can be performed through a variety of methods
+>This is a major piece of work and one of the major tasks of the DBA

 Importing data is when an external source is loaded into a new database.
 Often the new databases is on a different database platform with different database structures